-One-in-three women experience severe back pain during labour and birth.
-And now, a safe, simple and effective treatment to ease the pain is here, thanks research from Professor Sue Kildea at CDU and Dr Nigel Lee from The University Queensland.
+One in three women experience severe back pain during labour and birth.
+And now, a safe, simple and effective treatment to ease the pain is here, thanks to research from Professor Sue Kildea at CDU and Dr Nigel Lee from The University Queensland.

 The WHO has an ambitious goal to eliminate the malaria epidemic in the Asia Pacific by 2030.
 Word on the street may be that we’re tracking well, but for some types of malaria, the treatments still have a long way to go.
 Researcher Kamala Ley-Thriemer is committed to the cause.

 Beyond business buzz words: Sustainability changes the world needs